usaid-cs/yesterday-i-learned/random.md

 - Rebasing someone else's signed commit, understandably, removes the signature.
 - Hindu revere cows because they were more valuable alive than dead (for their milk and poop).
 It is not their understanding that cows are gods.
 - [``](http://stackoverflow.com/questions/31507143/why-does-2-40-equal-42) is an OGHAM SPACE MARK.
 It is understood by many programming languages as just a space.
-- Press on sausages to make them cook faster.
 - Restaurants don't have secret non stick pans.
 They just spray concentrated pan coating (and lots of it) every so often.
 - [Hans Rosling](https://www.reddit.com/r/videos/comments/3jo6fe/swedish_professor_from_karolinska_institute_gives/) says that most of the world is improving as a whole, with clean drinking water, vaccination, and education rates higher than what the media portrays.
 - Oil prices fall when [none of the oil exporting countries refuse to stop selling.](https://www.reddit.com/r/economy/comments/3i7c3s/oil_sinks_more_than_4_amid_market_turmoil_now/cue5fyh)